How to Create a Moodle Quiz: Step-by-Step Guide

 The end date is September 18 at 12:00; at this time the quiz will be closed.
 If a user forgets to take the test in time, he or she will automatically fail.

-Usually, 30 minutes to an hour is enough, but it depends on the complexity of the assessment.
+Usually, 30 minutes to an hour is enough, but it depends on the complexity of the exam.
 In some cases, learners may need 3 or 4 hours.

 When the learners start answering questions, they see a countdown timer that shows how much time is left.
 When the time expires, the quiz is automatically closed.